Last updated on February 16th, 2023 at 03:01 pm

 Key Solution: Take full responsibility for your current reality and decide what changes you are committed to making.
 Give up blame.

 Key Solution: Start focusing on what you are grateful for.
-Remember all your blessings, and appreciate that daily.
-What you appreciates, expands.
+Remember all your blessings and appreciate that daily.
+What you appreciate, expands.
 What you thank about comes about.

 7- Denial: Lie to yourself and others.
 Pretend that everything is fine when you know that it isn’t.
 When you avoid facing what is, you end up staying stuck and repeating the same patterns of pain, and relationship.
 This only ends up prolonging your suffering.